kartonfarkas/api_docs/source/suite/customers/querying_interface_languages.rst

 Result Data Structure
 ---------------------

- * string, string, ..., where
+ * string, string, ...

-   * the strings are the two-letter identifiers of the languages
+Where the strings are the two-letter identifiers of the languages.

 Result Example
 --------------